 The State of Montana has agreed to recognize GED scores for individuals who passed parts of the GED Test but not the full battery of five tests prior to January 2014.
-These GED scores will be accepted for a period of one year (January - December, 2014).
+These GED scores will be accepted for a period of one year (January - December 2014).
 Beginning January 2015, test candidates will have to take all five tests to obtain high school equivalency within Montana.

 FPCC has been designated as a computer-based testing site by the State of Montana.
 FPCC offers HiSET testing at Poplar and Wolf Point once a month.
 Volunteers conduct High School Equivalency Classes.

-Please contact Paula Firemoon at (406) 768-6330 for more information.
-The cost of the test will depend on which tests the candidate registers for, with the full battery of tests (5) costing \$55.00.
-This \$55.00 allows for up to two free retakes on tests not passed within a one-year time period.
+The cost of the test will depend on which tests the candidate registers for, with the full battery of tests (5) costing \$75.00.
+This \$75.00 allows for up to two free retakes on tests not passed within a one-year time period.